-Protocol - What you must do Guidance - How you should do it While the motion is pending, the director may temporarily impose supervision requirements to all or part of the visitation plan.
+Protocol - What you must do Guidance - How you should do it The agency must file a motion for review and request that a hearing be scheduled within 30 days when a parent with unsupervised visitation has a positive result from a drug screen.
+While the motion is pending, the director may temporarily impose supervision requirements to all or part of the visitation plan.
 The director must promptly communicate the limited and temporary change in the visitation plan to all affected parties until the hearing.
 The agency should assess how the positive drug screen impacts the parent and child with unsupervised visitation and assist the parent with addressing any needs identified if the county agency chooses not to alter the visitation plan prior to the hearing.
 If the agency is not able to address the safety issues with the parent, then the agency should reconsider whether the visits should be waived.
 NOTE: county child welfare agencies must continue to have contact with the parent(s) even if visitation has ceased unless there has been a completion of termination of parental rights.